US women beat Colombia 2-0; World Cup qualifying next - WHIZ News

 The United States will next head to Monterrey, Mexico, for the CONCACAF W Championship.
 The top four teams earn berths in the World Cup, and the winner also gets a spot in the 2024 Paris Olympics.

+“It was the type of game that we’re most likely going to have, or the type of opponent most likely we’re going to face in the CONCACAF championship,” Andonovski said about Tuesday’s friendly.
+“It was physical and very, tight.
+It was good for us to prepare.”

+The U.S. team is set to depart for Mexico on Wednesday.
+Their W Championship opener against Haiti is set for Monday.

-Colombia hosts the Copa America Femenina next month, which will determine CONMEBOL’s three direct qualifiers for the World Cup.
+Colombia hosts the Copa America Femenina starting on July 8, which will determine CONMEBOL’s three direct qualifiers for the World Cup.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports